The Scenic Darwins Walk in Wentworth Falls

 Weeping Rock waterfall

-From Weeping Rock, the trail continues to Queen’s Cascades, another pretty water spectacle right before Wentworth Falls drops into the Jamison Valley.
+From Weeping Rock, the path continues to Queen’s Cascades, another beautiful water spectacle just before Wentworth Falls plunges into the Jamison Valley.

 Once you’ve reached the top of Wentworth Falls, you have several options to continue your hiking adventure.
-We recommend visiting the Rocket Point Lookout, a secluded viewing point that can be reached via a short loop walk.
+One recommendation is the Rocket Point Lookout, a secluded viewpoint accessible via a short loop walk.

-Another option is to head down into the valley via the Grand Stairway, a historic staircase that leads to the mid-section of the waterfall.
+Another option is to descend into the valley via the Grand Stairway, a historic staircase that takes you to the mid-section of the waterfall.

-Keen to explore the Wentworth Falls area a bit more?
+Keen to explore this area a bit more?
 Read our Wentworth Falls guide for a summary of the best lookouts and walking tracks.

 The beautiful Darwins Walk in the Blue Mountains